warbe-maker/VBA-Message/MsgWiki.md

 ## VB MsgBox Alternative
-Not a 100% equ

-uivalent but with the following limitations and flexibility flaws eliminated
+Not a 100% equivalent implementation but with the following limitations and flexibility flaws eliminated
 * limited window width, resulting in a truncated title
 * limited message text space
 * limited reply button options (number caption text)
-* no monospaced text
+* no mono-spaced text

-Things not implemented yet are
+Things not (again) implemented yet are
 * specifying the default button
 * display of an image like a ?, !, etc.

 ## Examples illustrating the major enhancements

-### Simple message pretty analogous to Msgbox
+### Simple message pretty analogous to MsgBox
 image

 ### A "pimped" Error message